Eradicating bovine TB in NZ

 History of TB and pest control in Remutaka-Hutt

-The Remutaka-Hutt TMA has a history of TB in cattle herds since the 1980s.
-The highest number of infected herds was in the Mangaroa and Kaitoke areas.
+The Remutaka-Hutt TMA has a long history of TB infection in cattle herds and local wildlife, starting in the 1980s.
 We've found infected wildlife in, or very close to, all parts of the TMA.

 Since 1996, we've caught: